iivanu/Task_management/README.md

 # Task management

 Simple task management app, completely written in Swift 5.3.
-The design is made using storyboard, consisting of the elements: TableViewController, SearchController Text Field, Text Label and Text View.
+The design is made using storyboard, consisting of the elements: TableViewController, SearchController, Text Field, Text Label and Text View.
 Data is saved using Core Data framework.

 # Compatibility
 The app is compatible with iPhone and iPad devices.
+The app is locked in the portrait mode.
 Tested on iOS 14.3 and XCode 12.3.
 Tested on iPhone Xs Max.